dfinity/ICRC/ICRCs/ICRC-22/ICRC-22.md

 ## Size-Reduced ICRC-1 Textual Account Representation

+// FIX move into separate ICRC and reference this one from here

+// FIX maybe present this in a more formal way

 The Chain Agnostic Standards Alliance \[Cha24\] has specified account identifiers to be of a maximum length of 128 characters \[Gom22\].
-There seems to be no strong reason behind this, but it had been considered sufficient for the foreseeable future by the CAIP working group and is thus a limitation for representing accounts.
+There seems to be no strong reason behind this, but it had been considered sufficient for the foreseeable future by the CAIP working group and is thus a hard limitation for representing accounts in a CAIP-compliant manner.
 This limitation cannot be changed at the current time.

 ICRC-1 account identifiers on ICP may exceed this limitation of 128 bytes by a few bytes when using the human-readable representation of ICRC-1 accounts, i.e., the textual encoding of ICRC-1 accounts \[Dfi22\].
-For this reason, we define a size-reduced textual ICRC-1 account representation as part of this standard in order to fit the CAIP limits of 128 characters.
+For this reason, we define a *size-reduced textual ICRC-1 account representation* based on \[Dfi22\] as part of this standard in order to fit the CAIP limits of 128 characters.

+### Computing the Size-Reduced Textual Account Representation

 The size-reduced representation is easily computed by removing all the dashes ("-") between the character groups of the representation of the principal and checksum, except for the rightmost dash (the one preceding the CRC32 checksum) for non-default accounts (i.e., accounts with a non-zero subaccount).
 For default accounts (i.e., accounts with the all-zero subaccount), all dashes are removed.
 It is easy to reconstruct the standard textual encoding from a size-reduced textual encoding by adding dash separators, starting from the left of the representation, for every 5-character group.

 It is guaranteed that any ICRC-1 account in size-reduced representation fits into the 128-character limit.
 The Internet Computer Interface Specification \[Dfi\] specifies the maximum lenght of a textual representation of a principal to be 63 bytes, which includes 10 dashes.
 The additional CRC32 checksum in Base32 encoding takes another 7 characters, its preceding dash separator one.
 This makes the maximum length of the size-reduced representation 126 characters: 63 for the maximum-length principal in textual encoding - 10 for separators + 1 for the checksum "-"-separator + 7 for the CRC32 checksum + 1 for the subaccount "."-separator + 64 for the subaccount in hexadecimal representation.

+### Computing the Textual Account Representation

+The transformation from a size-reduced textual account representation back to a regular ICRC-1 textual account representation is done by adding dashes (`-`-characters) after every group of 5 characters in the part left of the `.` character, starting from the left side until a final group of at most 5 characters before the `.` or before the `-` preceding the checksum of the textual account representation is reached.

+### Example

 The following is an example of an almost maximum-length textual representation that exceeds the size limits imposed by CAIP with its length of 135 characters.
 ```
 k2t6j-2nvnp-4zjm3-25dtz-6xhaa-c7boj-5gayf-oj3xs-i43lp-teztq-6ae-dfxgiyy.102030405060708090a0b0c0d0e0f101112131415161718191a1b1c1d1e1f20
 ```
 The following is the above example in size-reduced form and fits within the 128-character limit with its length of 125 characters.
-Note that the final dash in the first part (the part left of the `.`) is retained as it separates the principal from the checksum of the account representation.
+Note that the final dash in the first part (the part left of the `.`) is retained as it separates the principal from the checksum of the account representation and makes the inverse mapping simpler.
 ```
 k2t6j2nvnp4zjm325dtz6xhaac7boj5gayfoj3xsi43lpteztq6ae-dfxgiyy.102030405060708090a0b0c0d0e0f101112131415161718191a1b1c1d1e1f20
 ```
-This size-reduced representation can easily be transformed back to the original textual representation as defined in \[Dfi22\] by adding dashes every group of 5 characters from the left.
-Note that the rightmost character group left of the checksum can have less than 5 characters.
+This size-reduced representation can easily be transformed back to the original textual representation as defined in \[Dfi22\] by adding dashes every group of 5 characters from the left in the part left of the `.` until either an existing `-` or the `.`-separator is reached (i.e., less than or equal to 5 characters are remaining).
+Note that the rightmost character group left of the checksum or `.` can have less than 5 characters in the general case.
 ```
 k2t6j-2nvnp-4zjm3-25dtz-6xhaa-c7boj-5gayf-oj3xs-i43lp-teztq-6ae-dfxgiyy.102030405060708090a0b0c0d0e0f101112131415161718191a1b1c1d1e1f20
 ```

+### Notes

+The approach of computing the size-reduced representation has been specified to build upon a textual account representation as starting point.
+It is easy to derive an algorithm to compute the size-reduced account representation from its basic constituents, a principal byte array and a subaccount byte array, if implementors so prefer.

 ## Data Compression